ceejbot/fivebeans/README.md

 The worker looks up a handler using the given type string and calls work() on the job payload.

-Handler modules must export a field called 'type' with a brief descriptive string.
-They must also export a method called work() with this signature:
+Handler modules must export a single function that returns an object.
+The object must have a field called 'type' with a brief descriptive string.
+It must also expose a function called work() with this signature:

 `work(jobdata, callback(action, delay))`